-Italy is without doubt one of the most visited and well-loved countries by tourists from all over the world.
-Italy is home to almost 8000 kilometres of breath taking coastlines, as well as thousands of years of incomparable history, art and culture.
+Italy is without a doubt one of the most visited and well-loved countries by tourists from all over the world.
+Italy is home to almost 8000 kilometers of breathtaking coastlines, as well as thousands of years of incomparable history, art and culture.
 Visitors have been falling head over heels in love with the country for decades.
 Have we caught your attention yet?
 At The Travelling Souk, we’re here to give you all the travel advice you need for an inspiring, unforgettable adventure in Italy.
 Are you ready?

 There is never really a bad time to visit Italy, as it is as charming in the snow (and even the rain) as it is in the summer sunshine.
-Between November and February, the throngs of tourists decline considerably, making destination less crowded and accommodation prices much cheaper.
+Between November and February, the throngs of tourists decline considerably, making the destination less crowded and accommodation prices much cheaper.
 It’s also easier to get tickets for the main attractions like the Vatican.
 For the most beautiful places to visit in Italy, check out this post!

 Italy is a Mecca for all the art lovers out there.
-It is the land of Dante, Michelangelo, Caravaggio, and the more modern Picasso, where you can marvel at some of the most famous pieces of art in history, from Michelangelo’s ‘The Creation of Adam’ to da Vinci’s ‘The Last Supper’.
+It is the land of Dante, Michelangelo, and Caravaggio, where you can marvel at some of the most famous pieces of art in history, from Michelangelo’s ‘The Creation of Adam’ to da Vinci’s ‘The Last Supper’.
 Even if you do nothing else during your vacation in Italy, being able to see these artworks in the flesh will be a memory you’ll treasure for a lifetime.